HamishGD/HamishDavie_T1A2/README.md

 # HamishDavie_T1A2
-Project Folder for all Assessment Tasks
+Project Folder for all General Project Documentation.

 Portfolio URL Link:
--

-Github Repo Link: https://github.com/HamishGD/HamishDavie_T1A2 -
+Github Repo Link: https://github.com/HamishGD/HamishDavie_T1A2

-Link to Youtube Presentation Video:
+Link to Slide Deck Presentation:
--

 Description of Portfolio Website:
 This website was designed in mind to be simple & easy to use, with clear responsiveness on screen sizes from mobile - tablet - desktop.